-2) Random access: Random access has been used for acoustic networks in which the nodes transmit infrequently [28], [83].
-This type of access is also suitable for network with many nodes, so long as the their aggregate traffic does not exceed a certain limit.
-The simplest form of random access is the Aloha mechanism whereby each node transmits whenever it wants to, and if it becomes aware of a collision (via an ACK/NAK feedback from the intended receiver), it re-transmits after a random back-off time.
+Random access has been used for acoustic networks in which the nodes transmit infrequently [15.28, 86].
+This type of access is also suitable for networks with many nodes, so long as the their aggregate traffic does not exceed a certain limit.
+The simplest form of random access is the Aloha mechanism whereby each node transmits whenever it wants to, and if it becomes aware of a collision (via an acknowledgement/negative acknowledgement (ACK/NAK) feedback from the intended receiver), it re-transmits after a random back-off time.
 This simple mechanism can be augmented by carrier sensing multiple access (CSMA), which imposes an additional condition that a node can transmit only if it senses the channel to be free.
-Compared to radio systems where propagation delay is negligible compared to the packet duration, this listen-before-transmitting principle has fewer benefits in acoustic systems, where the packets propagate slowly, and the fact that none are overheard does not mean that some are not present in the channel.
-Multiple-access collision avoidance (MACA) introduces a hand-shaking procedure to secure the link using short control packets of the request-to-send / clear-to-send type (RTS/CTS) prior to transmitting the longer data packets.
+Compared to radio systems where propagation delay is negligible compared to the packet duration, this listen-beforetransmitting principle has fewer benefits in acoustic systems, where the packets propagate slowly, and the fact that none are overheard does not mean that some are not present in the channel.
+Multiple-access collision avoidance (MACA) introduces a hand-shaking procedure to secure the link using short control packets of the request-to-send/clear-to-send type (RTS/CTS) prior to transmitting the longer data packets.

 In the past years there have been major developments on the medium access control (MAC) layer, with focus on protocol design that is not ignorant of the high acoustic latency, but strives to overcome it in an efficient manner or even take advantage of it.
-Examples of such protocols include the Distance-Aware Collision Avoidance Protocol (DACAP) [91], T-Lohi [92], propagation-delay-tolerant Aloha [93], and many others, e.g. [94], [95].
+Examples of such protocols include the distance-aware collision avoidance protocol (DACAP) [15.94], T-Lohi [15.95], propagation-delay-tolerant Aloha [15.96], and many others, e.g., [15.97, 98].
 For example, DACAP is based on a standard control packet exchange to secure the link for data transmission, with the addition of a warning signal that interrupts an on-going transmission that is bound to fail.
-T-Lohi uses dedicated collision-avoidance tones to announce data transmission, thus enabling all those who overhear the tones to count the number of active nodes, which in turn is used to optimize channel access.
+T-Lohi uses dedicated collision-avoidance tones to announce data transmission, thus enabling all those who overhear the tones to count the number of active nodes, which, in turn, is used to optimize channel access.